paszu/3DSRepo/Troubleshooting.md

    2. Hold L+R+A+Up.
    3. Power on the 3DS.
    4. If you enter safe mode, update your 3DS *only if you have an entrypoint for the latest FW version and it is possible to downgrade from it* and attempt the downgrade again.
 4. Your 3DS may be bricked.
-For real time support, contact me or any other channel operator at [#3dshacks on Rizon IRC](https://qchat.rizon.net/?channels=3dshacks&uio=d4).
+FFor support, ask for help at [#3dshacks on Rizon IRC](https://qchat.rizon.net/?channels=3dshacks&uio=d4).

 ## <a name="ts_sys_a9lh" />Black screen on SysNAND boot after installing arm9loaderhax